Jacksonville Restraining Order Lawyer

 • Up to 5 years in prison regardless of whether it’s a first offense

-Chart showing escalating penalties for violating a restraining order in Florida from first-degree misdemeanor to third-degree felony
+Penalties for violating a Florida restraining order escalate from a first-degree misdemeanor to a third-degree felony.

 Restraining Order vs. No-Contact Order: What’s the Difference?